rchampeimont/arduino_eeprom_editor/README.md

 # arduino_eeprom_editor
-Arduino program to edit EEPROM using PS/2 keyboard and LCD screen
+This is a simple text editor for the Arduino to edit the EEPROM using a PS/2 keyboard and an LCD screen (HD44780 compatible).

+Libraries to install:
+* PS2KeyAdvanced 1.0.8
+* PS2KeyMap 1.0.6